AIR MARSHAL REQUIREMENTS AND EDUCATION

 Air Marshal Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for security guards is $24,020, and for federal marshals, who are categorized under police and detectives, $56,980 annually.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for federal marshals, who are categorized under police and detectives, $63,380.

 Budget cuts have contributed to a smaller federal air marshal force in recent years which means a law enforcement degree can be beneficial in a competitive job market.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.